IATI/iati-docs-base/README.rst

 * Build it locally
 * Using ReadTheDocs
-* (if you use VS Code), use the included compile script
+* If you use VS Code, using the included compile script

 Using ReadTheDocs
 -----------------